maurapintor/flask-classification/docs/slides.md

 ---

-### One of the ML developers in our time is concerned...
+### Modern ML systems are very fast but...

-Classifying an image can take some second.
+What if classifying the image takes longer?
 <!-- .element: class="fragment" -->

 What could go **wrong** in our demo?